NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Related Work

-In contrast, our framework provides a more principled perspective by identifying a key driver of cross-domain generalization: the development of long-chain-of-thought (Long-CoT) reasoning ability.
-We show that NP-hard graph problems naturally elicit long-horizon reasoning traces, which act as an effective training signal for cultivating transferable reasoning.
-By coupling these traces with a Long-CoT SFT + RL pipeline, we deliver not only strong empirical improvements but also concrete evidence for the underlying mechanism of transfer.
-This yields a scalable path toward building LLMs with more robust and general reasoning capabilities.
+In contrast, our framework identifies Long CoT capability as a central driver of cross-domain generalization.
+We demonstrate that NP-hard graph problems naturally elicit the long-horizon reasoning traces essential for transferable logic.
+By integrating these traces into a our training pipeline, we not only achieve substantial empirical gains but also provide mechanistic evidence for the underlying transfer.
+This establishes a scalable and robust path toward enhancing the reasoning capabilities of LLMs.